ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

     If you want to install Webots you can `download the Debian package <https://github.com/cyberbotics/webots/releases/latest>`_.

-Then open a second terminal to send a command and run:
+Then open a second terminal and send a command with:

 .. code-block:: bash